Skip to main content

 • Reduce false triggers from lighting, insects, or scene movement

-• Use AI confirmation after base motion behavior is reasonably clean
+• Use AI confirmation only after base motion behavior is stable

 • Codec: H.264